 Faced with this long list of negative consequences of pipe replacement, the managers were desperate, and turned to the plumbing contractor for advice.
 He told them about information he’d seen on recent developments in pipe relining technologies using composite resin compounds.
 They asked him to look into it and after some initial research he contacted Nuflow to arrange a site inspection and quote.

-PIPE RELINING PROVEN TO BE THE BEST OPTION
+PIPE RELINING WAS THE BEST PIPE REPAIR OPTION

 Bell said he knew straight away that Nuflow’s Redline relining products could easily seal the damage, extend the life of the pipes and ensure they operated at the pressure required if needed to fight a fire.